 Loving an addicted spouse

-Do you have a spouse struggling with drug addiction?
-Is your significant others drug problem impacting your marriage and you don’t know what to do?
-If you have searched for “how to help my husband with drug addiction” hoping for answers, you are not alone.
+Are you married to an addict?
+Is your significant other’s drug problem impacting your marriage and you don’t know what to do?
+If you have searched for “how to help my husband with drug addiction” hoping for answers and still feel lost, you are not alone.
 Dealing with an addicted spouse is not easy and addiction is a lifelong disease.

 The consequences of drug abuse and alcohol abuse are numerous.
+Being married to an addict, you have likely experienced many.
 Substance use disorders do not just affect the individual abusing drugs or alcohol.
 Rather, they have many real and significant impacts on those closest to the addict and alcoholic, especially on intimate relationships.
 When a wife or husband is an addict, it is highly likely that their partner will also suffer the negative consequences of addiction.

 Signs of drug use in a spouse